shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/answer-the-question-and-shutup.md

 Student: _I looked at some other statistic techniques; the zzz technique had an F-group of 17..._

-This gives the examiners all sorts of opportunities to ask follow up questions.
+The follow-up answer gives examiners opportunities to ask follow up questions.

 So, answer the question _and shut up._